TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 place* the clean masking of the data, a XSS hole exists in the system.

-In Fluid the output of every object accessor that occures in a template is automaicly processed by ``htmlspecialchars()``.
+In Fluid the output of every object accessor that occurs in a template is automatically processed by ``htmlspecialchars()``.
 But Fluid uses ``htmlspecialchars()`` only for templates with the extension *.html*, e.g. if the output format is set to HTML.
-If you use other output formats it is disabled and you have to make sure to mask the special caracters correct.
+If you use other output formats it is disabled and you have to make sure to mask the special characters correct.
 Also deactivated is is it for object accessors that are used in arguments of a ViewHelper.
 A short example for this::